Peanhua/ot-harjoitustyo/documentation/manual.md

 ### In game

 The game is split in three major parts.
-On the left side are shown player statistics and other information, on the right side is the view of the level, and at the bottom is a one line message.
+On the left side are shown player statistics and other information, on the right side is the view of the current level, and at the bottom is a one line message.
 On the left side there are also two buttons, one to summon the settings window and another to quit the game, these buttons are only accessible with the mouse.

 The game waits for the player to take an action, and then proceeds to simulate the environment, including the players character which will execute the issued action.

 The goal of the game is to reach the bottom of the cave, obtain a fishing rod, and get back up and take the stairs leading out.

-In addition to actions, player can adjust settings (keybindings), and zoom in/out the level view.
+In addition to actions, player can adjust settings (keybindings), and zoom in/out the level view during the game.

 #### Actions